Specialization Areas

 Cultivate the skills to communicate in writing and orally to both professional and popular audiences in ways that demonstrate intercultural competence and personal and social responsibility.

 The Master of Arts program in communication studies requires a minimum of 36 s.h. of graduate credit, including at least 30 s.h. earned at the University of Iowa and in courses numbered above 4999.
 No more than 6 s.h. that are numbered between 3000 and 4999 may be counted toward the major.
-Students must earn a program g.p.a. of at least 3.00 in major coursework.
-The degree program includes specializations in interpersonal communication and relationships; media history and culture; and rhetoric, culture, engagement.
+Students must earn a program grade-point average of at least 3.00 in major coursework.
+The degree program includes specializations in interpersonal communication and relationships and in media history and culture.
 For further information on the specialization areas, see the Master of Arts overview section.

 COMM:5200 | Introduction to Research and Teaching (taken the first semester) | 2 |